What is an acquisitions manager?

 A mergers and acquisitions manager will manage the integration communication team and others involved in the M&A deal.
-They coordinate with other stakeholders on both sides of the deal to encourage a successful merger or acquisition.
+The M&A manager will coordinate with other stakeholders on both sides of the deal to encourage a successful merger or acquisition.

 Traits and Skills of a Successful Acquisitions Manager

-A good acquisitions manager is analytical, detail oriented, and good with both math and technology.
-Equally important are the soft skills required for the job, which include negotiating skills, strong leadership talent, decision-making abilities and excellent communication chops.
+A good acquisitions manager is analytical, detail-oriented, has impeccable organizational skills, and is good with both math and technology.
+Equally important are the soft skills required for the job, which include negotiation skills, strong leadership talent, decision-making abilities, and excellent communication skills.

 Even with these skills, the job of an acquisitions manager is not easy.
 These key employees face many challenges throughout the M&A process.

 The Harvard Business Review spotlights some of the pitfalls M&A managers may encounter at any stage of the process.
 These include:

 - Failure to integrate multiple viewpoints and disparate goals early in the process

 - Rushed timelines causing important issues and considerations to fall through the cracks